The residents of Eastleigh Borough's 55,000 households enjoy a great quality of life that is the envy of many other parts of the country.

 Amenities include country parks at Netley, Bursledon, Itchen Valley and Lakeside; cricket and arena events at the international Ageas Bowl; a new, state-of-the-art leisure centre in Eastleigh, conveniently located close to the M27/M3 motorway junction, and a dynamic programme of arts performance at The Point Eastleigh and Berry Theatres.
 The Borough also offers a wealth of shopping opportunities, from major stores at Hedge End to big brands and niche retailers and leisure outlets in the town centre.
 Southampton and Winchester are both a short drive away.

-Communications are excellent: the M3 provides rapid access to London, Heathrow and Gatwick, and the M27 ensures that Bournemouth and Portsmouth are within easy reach (30 minutes).
+Travel connections in Eastleigh are excellent: the M3 provides rapid access to London, Heathrow and Gatwick, and the M27 ensures that Bournemouth and Portsmouth are within easy reach (30 minutes).
 Mainline railway stations at Eastleigh and Southampton Airport (Parkway) provide regular services into London Waterloo (approximately one hour).
 Southampton International Airport, based in Eastleigh, is one of the country’s fastest growing airports and was recently voted the best regional airport in Europe.